kristianAndersen/RPGV4/Readme.md

 - Project Goals
 - Requirements and Expectations
+- Screenshots

 ---
 ### Project Goals ###
-The goal of this project is to choose a suitable design patters for the given task of creating an RPG character system** .
+**The goal of this project is to choose a suitable design patters for the given task of creating an RPG character system** .

 ---
 ### Requirements and Expectations ###